nomad-xyz/docs/docs/dev/dev-contract-deployment.md

 # Deploying Dev Setup

 This section goes through the steps of adding a new development network to `nomad-deploy` and deploying a new set of dev contracts.
 If you will not be adding a new network, please skip to [Deploying the Contracts to Dev](#deploying-the-contracts-to-dev).
-If you are looking to deploy a new network to the production setup, please refer to [Production Contract Deployment](docs.nomad.xyz/dev/prod-contract-deploy.html).
+If you are looking to deploy a new network to the production setup, please refer to the separate page on deploying new contracts to production.

 ## Add a New Network Config